rbkeyes/craft-but-not-least/README.md

   }
 ```
 ## Usage

+Upon navigation to the application, user will be presented with the homepage.
+User will be prompted to log in, or sign up, before navigating to other pages of the application.
+After login, user is redirected to the user profile page (NOTE: This route is not complete at this time, redirects back to homepage for now).

+To list an item for sale, user selects "Sell" from the navigation bar, completes form, and clicks "submit".
+(NOTE: Image upload feature is not complete.
+Current status is successful upload to disk storage in dev environment, need to explore alternative storage for deployed application.
+Model and relationship of image to product are not functional at this time).

+To view all items for sale from a specific category, select the card on the homepage for that category (NOTE: template for product cards not complete, products do not render when category card selected).

+Select the "view all items" button at the bottom of the page to view all items for sale.
+(NOTE: sample products populate.
+Template and routes to dynamically generate product cards does not exist at this time, examples are hardcoded.)

+Select "Logout" from the nav bar to logout.
 ​
+**Development:**

 To excute MySQL shell in the terminal by the following command:
 ```
 mysql -u root